carVertical/ml-engineering-homework/README.md

     - `body`: Body type of the vehicle (if available)

 ## Submitting work
-- Code should be shared with [@jarutis](https://github.com/jarutis) as collaborator on private repository when it is ready for a review
+- Code should be shared with [@jarutis](https://github.com/jarutis) as a collaborator on a private repository when it is ready for a review
 - Any explanations should be written either in README.md, within the code as comments or a jupyter notebook.